May 01 2012

 The laser speedmeter when used correctly is a very accurate instrument, however, poor operational practice can result in erroneous readings: lines of sight must be chosen carefully to ensure there are no other reflecting surfaces (e.g. road signs) between the operator and the target vehicle; the target vehicle must be travelling in a straight line at time of reading (e.g. not round a bend); and due to the complication of refraction the instruments should not be used through vehicle windscreens.
 We have seen all of these cause errors in evidence.

-James Keenan, Mark Littler, David Winstanley and Dr Hayley Ash are experts at Keith Borer Consultants and specialise in the investigation of road traffic accidents, speed enforcement technology, vehicle examination and so on.
+We have a team of experts at Keith Borer Consultants who specialise in the investigation of road traffic accidents, speed enforcement technology, vehicle examination and so on.
 Please contact our Durham office on 0191 332 4999 if you would like to discuss your case further.